Systems and Storage Practice Lead

 Enter the IBM POWER9 processor.
 Designed specifically for enterprise AI – but also ideal for supporting traditional IBM AIX, IBM i and Linux workloads – POWER9 is the only processor with state-of-the-art I/O subsystem technology, including next-generation NVIDIA NVLink, PCIe Gen4, and OpenCAPI, technologies that maximise data bandwidth across the entire system stack.

-Compared to x86 systems, POWER9 offers four times more threads for high-performance cores, more than five times greater I/O bandwidth and over two times more memory bandwidth, making it the premier platform for accelerated computing.
+Compared to x86 systems, POWER9 offers four times more threads for high-performance cores, more than five times greater I/O bandwidth and over two times more memory bandwidth, making IBM power9 performance the premier platform for accelerated computing.

-And even if your organisation has no plans yet for new capabilities, POWER9 can dramatically accelerate your existing core systems and significantly reduce your cost per transaction.
+And even if your organisation has no plans yet for new capabilities, ibm power 9 servers can dramatically accelerate your existing core systems and significantly reduce your cost per transaction.
 POWER9 continues to provide an ideal platform for supporting IBM AIX, IBM i and Linux workloads.
 Compared to the previous generation of Power servers, POWER9 offers the same transactional performance in less than half the physical footprint—helping you keep critical systems running at their best while shrinking costs and complexity.